Status

 About

 Cognitive-Behavioral Therapy for insomnia (CBTi) is a well-established therapeutic intervention for insomnia.
 SleepUp provides a digital therapeutics platform based on CBTi and additional features.
-This clinical trial aims at analyzing the efficacy of the CBTi-based platform offered by SleepUp in reducing symptoms of insomnia.
+This clinical trial aims at analyzing the efficacy of the CBTi-based platform offered by SleepUp in reducing symptoms of insomnia and will be conducted in 2 phases.

 The sample will be composed of 160 individuals, both males and females, from 20 to 60 years old, with insomnia symptoms considered as at least mild.
 Those who accept to participate will be randomized and distributed in four groups:

 All participants in all groups will be assessed periodically throughout the eight weeks of intervention with standard sleep questionnaires and sleep logs.
-Additionally, follow ups will be made at two, four and six months after the end of the intervention.
 Equivalent intervals will be applied to the MI-SH group.

 Full description